Battle of Hatikvah Neighborhood: Attack preparations

 Immediately after the UN Partition vote on 30 November 1947, the Supreme Muslim Council headed by Amin al-Husseini appointed Hasan Salama to command the Arab forces in the Lod-Ramla area.
+The British believed he ordered the assault.

 Battle

 At 19:00, intense machine gun fire erupted.
 Salama's forces breached the "Dog Line" and defenders noticed Arab fighters moving into the orchards.
 Ze'ev Steinberg and five other fighters responded immediately and managed to stop the Arabs' advance.
 This advance was a feint attack, intended to trick the defenders to the neighborhood of Beit Yakov instead of the main assault at Hatikvah.

 Soon, the real battle began.
 Hundreds of Arab soldiers and torch-and-pitchfork wielding Salameh residents stormed the neighborhood in waves.
 The Haganah defenders had difficulty with most of its weapons and grenades malfunctioning, due to improper storage, and ordered a tactical retreat.

 The attackers encroached several hundred meters.
 Rather than advance further into the breach, the Arabs instead began looting and torching Jewish homes and shops.